soheil-khorram/TTW/README.rst

 * Inputs
       - X: input time-series; it is an N-by-T matrix where N is the number of time-series and T is the length of them.
 Note that this function assumes all time-series have the same length.
 If your time-series have different lengths, use an interpolation technique (e.g., spline function) to make them equi-length.
-      - max_iter_num: maxumum number of iterations in our gradient based optimization algorithm
+      - max_iter_num: maxumum number of iterations in our gradient based optimization algorithm.

 * Outputs
       - y: final average signal.
 It is a 1-by-T vector.